benfuller-insidepartners/osa-knowledgebase-chat-integration/README.md

 1. Open the ingestion workflow
 2. Edit "Search files and folders2" — change the folder URL/ID
-3. If using auto triggers, also update "Watch New Files1" and "Watch Updated Files1" with the new folder ID

 ### Restrict Webchat to Specific Domains